Giving Policy for Cornerstone Community Church

-2) Any gift designated for a budget line item expense (under any fund) will be posted to that line item and will not increase the annual budget.
-(Note: These gifts do not show up on reports as part of the regular tithes/offerings for that month.)
+2) Any gift designated for a budget line item expense (under any fund) will be posted to that line item and will not increase the annual budget but it will increase the available funds for that line item.

 4) The church will not accept gifts for ministries outside of the church asking to forward the donation to that ministry UNLESS the church has taken up an offering for a specific purpose for a specific time frame.
 The church encourages people to give directly to outside ministries that they would like to support.